Current Account in Japan

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production in Japan rose 2.0% in February compared to the previous month in seasonally-adjusted terms, contrasting January’s 0.4% decrease.
+Industrial production rose 1.6% in June compared to the previous month in seasonally-adjusted terms, contrasting May’s 3.6% decrease.

 The Nikkei Flash Manufacturing Purchasing Managers’ Index (PMI) fell from June’s revised 52.4 (previously reported: 53.1) to 52.2 in July.